 Funding Cap Basics

-• If a district has identified 18% of their students as needing special education services, they will only receive state funding for up to 15% of those students.
-The additional 3% of students ‘over the 15% cap’ don’t generate additional state funding for a district.
+- If a district has identified 18% of its students as needing special education services, it will only receive state funding for up to 16% of those students.
+The additional 2% of students ‘over the 16% cap’ don’t generate additional state funding for a district.
 However, districts are still required by state and federal law to provide special education services to all students who qualify to receive special education services.

-• A district that identifies more than 15% of their students as needing special education services will get less in per-student state special education funding than they would if they were at or below the 15% enrollment cap.
-All students have the same legal educational right to a free and appropriate education, but because of the cap some districts will have fewer resources per student to fulfill the Individualized Educational Programs (IEPs) for the students in their district.
+- A district that identifies more than 16% of its students as needing special education services will get less in per-student state special education funding than it would if it was at or below the 16% enrollment cap.
+All students have the same legal educational right to a free and appropriate education, but because of the cap, some districts will have fewer resources per student to fulfill the Individualized Educational Programs (IEPs) for the students in their district.

 Overidentification and District Practice